silnrsi/font-awami/documentation/source/about.md

 ## Future plans

 This font is actively maintained and improved, and recent changes to its development process will enable more frequent releases.
+We are actively working on adding an additional bold weight.

 The highest priorities for future additions and enhancements are mainly driven by: